SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

  S^* = \text{argmax}_{S: |S|\leq k} I_{\mathbf{x} \sim \mathcal{D}}[f(\mathbf{x}); \mathbf{x}_S].
 $$

-## The modeling Problem
+## The modelling Problem

 All three presented methods to calculate the conditional probabilities $$ \mathcal{D}_{\mathbf{x}_S}$$ for all subsets $$S$$ in question.
-For synthetic datasets these probabilities can be known, for realistic datasets however, these probabilities require explicit modeling of the conditional data distribution.
+For synthetic datasets these probabilities can be known, for realistic datasets however, these probabilities require explicit modelling of the conditional data distribution.
 This has been achieved practically with variational autoencoders or generative adversarial networks.
 Let us call these approximations
 $$\mathcal{D^\prime}|_{\mathbf{x}_S}$$.

 #### Practical Problems